kribesk/k8s-lab-setup/lab_report/52-vagrant.md

 ### Why can not use native Docker

 Our first attempt was to use native windows docker for running these containers.
-Windows docker is a native application, but applications still need linux kernel.
+Windows docker is a native application, but applications still need Linux kernel.
 That kernel runs in virtual machine and the only supported provider is HyperV.
 Docker itself configures it: creates VM and virtual switch.

 Docker has it's own mechanisms to expose services to outside (see [@sec:docker-net]), but not all of them are already supported on Windows.